 Any study on the 12 principles for media use in the family is going to be outdated as soon as it released.

 But one study found that teens are consuming NINE hours of media a day, not including texting, school and homework.
 Another study put it at 11 hours because teens were multitasking.
 More than 70% of households said they had TVs in the bedrooms and 66% reported a TV on during the meals.
 Not surprisingly, only about one-half of parents had rules for media use.

 As anyone who knows a teen or tween can attest, media is among the most powerful forces in young people’s lives today.
-The TV shows they watch, video games they play, songs they listen to, books they read, and websites they visit are an enormous part of their lives.
-These sources offer a constant stream of messages about families, peers, relationships, gender roles, sex, violence, food, and values.
+The TV shows they watch, video games they play, songs they listen to, books they read, and websites they visit are an enormous part of their lives, offering a constant stream of messages about families, peers, relationships, gender roles, sex, violence, food, and values.
 Neil Postman said that the TV curriculum competes with the school curriculum and nearly obliterates it.

 Media can be a very powerful tool for good or evil.

 The Teaching of Jesus

 6 “If anyone causes one of these little ones—those who believe in me—to stumble, it would be better for them to have a large millstone hung around their neck and to be drowned in the depths of the sea.
 7 Woe to the world because of the things that cause people to stumble!
 Such things must come, but woe to the person through whom they come!

 8 If your hand or your foot causes you to stumble, cut it off and throw it away.
 It is better for you to enter life maimed or crippled than to have two hands or two feet and be thrown into eternal fire.
 9 And if your eye causes you to stumble, gouge it out and throw it away.
 It is better for you to enter life with one eye than to have two eyes and be thrown into the fire of hell.

 Disciple-making parents will equip their children to rule over this temptation.